Style Guide

 glossary.md#anchor - Update each link manually based on context

-Troubleshooting Broken Anchor Links
+Troubleshooting Broken Links

 After updating headings, run npm run build to verify that all anchor